 The accompanying consolidated financial statements have been prepared under the assumption that the Company will continue as a going concern.
-The Company is an exploration stage company and has incurred losses since its inception.
-The Company does not have sufficient cash to fund normal operations and meet debt obligations for the next 12 months without deferring payment on certain current liabilities and raising additional funds.
-During the year ended December 31, 2013, the Company raised \$571,352 net cash from the issuance of notes payable in gold and received cash of \$332,067 from a receivable from equipment sold in 2012.
-The Company believes that the going concern condition cannot be removed with confidence until the Company has entered into a business climate where funding of its activities is more assured.
+The Company has incurred losses since its inception and does not have sufficient cash to fund normal operations and meet debt obligations for the next 12 months without deferring payment on certain current liabilities and/or raising additional funds.

 The Company currently has no historical recurring source of revenue and its ability to continue as a going concern is dependent on the Company's ability to raise capital to fund its future exploration and working capital requirements or its ability to profitably execute its business plan.
-The Company's plans for the long-term return to and continuation as a going concern include financing the Company's future operations through sales of its common stock and/or debt and the eventual profitable exploitation of its mining properties.
+The Company's plans for the long-term return to and continuation as a going concern include the profitable exploitation of its mining properties and financing the Company's future operations through sales of its common stock and/or debt.

 Additionally, the current capital markets and general economic conditions in the United States are significant obstacles to raising the required funds.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.